txsl/ee4-hpce-2014-cw6/readme.md

 A number of attempts were made to improve the speed of algorithms (see testing), and **optimised results were hard coded to provide the best possible speed on AWS g2.2xlarge instances** (*this is a competition, after all!*).
 Each optimised algorithm has code that allows the fine tuning of TBB and OpenCL parameters, and these were used to determine optimum values.
 In an attempt to save set up time though, these have been removed in our final submission ([this commit](https://github.com/HPCE/hpce_2014_cw6_dm1911_txl11/commit/4307ba0ce965ff887d8055a0118fc2b0c3ded31d) will show insight of what we had previously).
 Sales people don't know how to use `export` anyhow, so all is good.

+Notes on how we came to our conclusions are at the bottom of this readme under "Optimisation Conclusions".

 # Disclaimers and Notes

 ## Disclaimer